 Simply complex!
 A multimodal and interdisciplinary approach to examine linguistic complexity within Leichte Sprache

-The Research group “Einfach komplex – Leichte Sprache” works on the project which aimes at investigating the psycholinguistic and neurolinguistic correlates of Leichte Sprache, a German version of plain language.
+The Research group “Einfach komplex – Leichte Sprache” works on the project which aimes at investigating the psycholinguistic and neurolinguistic correlates of Leichte Sprache (Easy Language), the German equivalent of Easy-to-read.
 Using an interdisciplinary and innovative approach, the program is intended to advance the framework of Leichte Sprache and its rules.
 By applying methods such as eye-tracking (ET), electroencephalography (EEG) and functional magnetic resonance imaging (fMRI), a neurobiologically feasible model of Leichte Sprache is developed.
 As empirical research on the reception of Leichte Sprache has been very limited, the project examines the impact of complexity reduction on several linguistic levels, including those of syntax, morphology, lexicon and semantics.

 Linked to the research group are scholarships that address outstanding graduates of linguistics, translation studies, life sciences or the like.
 For further information see https://leichtesprache.uni-mainz.de/.

 The project Tra&Co (Translation & Cognition) funded by the GFK (Gutenberg Forschungskolleg) aims to investigate translation processes via a multimethod approach.
 The investigation of the processes taking place in the translators' and interpreters' “black box” and the cognitive challenges they are facing are of particular importance for this project.
 In empirical studies, data resulting from translation products, corpora, questionnaires, screen recordings, keylogging, eyetracking, and EEG experiments are analyzed and triangulated in order to test and support theoretical approaches in Translation Studies.